 - No tight clothes

 - No spaghetti strap shirts

 - No exposed midriff

-- No hoodies
+- No hoodies with hood up

+- No large holes in jeans

 - No offensive logos or expressions on clothing

 - No hats worn in the school building.

 Personal Presentation:

 Students are expected to arrive at school and depart from school in full school uniform.
 During school hours and while in school uniform the following rules apply: